yasnakateb/Chatroom/README.md

-# Chat Application
+# Chatroom
-🏁🔮  The goal of this project is writing a simple  Chat Application (server-client) in Rust.
+🏁🔮  The goal of this project is writing a simple  Chatroom (server-client) in Rust.
 ## Dependencies